-- I. Meet in person with program counselor to discuss appeal process/academic plan.
-Students entering LTC with another college's Nursing courses needing to appeal or LTC students who had to wait 18 months to reappeal need to have a current program application on file and be matriculated to appeal. - II.
+- I. Meet in person with academic counselor to discuss appeal process/academic plan.
+Students entering Lakeshore College with another college's Nursing courses needing to appeal or Lakeshore students who had to wait 18 months to reappeal need to have a current program application on file and be matriculated to appeal.

+- II.
 Appeal needs to be 1-2 pages long:

-Complete in a Word document
+- Complete in a Word document

-Include completed Student Action Plan for Success form
+- Include completed Student Action Plan for Success form

-Include explanation of any letters of concern that were received while in the nursing program Double-space
+- Include explanation of any letters of concern that were received while in the nursing program

+- Double-space

-Succinct and specific
+- Succinct and specific

-Attach to email
+- Attach to email